mopidy/mopidy/docs/api/architecture.rst

 Core
 ====

-The core is organized as a set of controllers with responsiblity for separate sets of functionality.
+The core is organized as a set of controllers with responsibility for separate sets of functionality.

 The core is the single actor that the frontends send their requests to.
 For